Connect With Us

 If you have any questions, please feel free to contact our office located in Bloomfield, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
-If you have cuboid syndrome, consult with Wendy L. Grossman, DPM from New Jersey.
+Foot pain can be extremely painful and debilitating.
+If you have a foot pain, consult with Wendy L. Grossman, DPM from New Jersey.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Causes